-On a recent episode of This American Life there was a story about a new way to help people with Alzheimer’s and their caregivers.
+On an episode of This American Life there was a story about a new way to help people with Alzheimer’s and their caregivers.

 It used to be that caregivers were advised to try to help the patient stay with themselves, to stay in their lives, identities and relationships as they actually happened.
 Post photos and reminders about people and dates and important events and places.